HooferDevelops/Minecraft-Plugins-1.15.2/README.md

   - These plugins were made for special use cases.
 Some plugins may require Vault (1.15.2) or EssentialsX (1.15.2), thanks!

+## Source Code

+  - All of my plugins are open sourced, feel free to see how things work.
+I'm new to Java, so things might look a little weird.
+Apologies in advance!

 ## Plugin Information

 #### Duel 1.15.2